-TPCL, through PowerNet, has a comprehensive risk management framework in place.
+TPCL, through PowerNet, has a comprehensive risk management framework in place and a corporate risk register, with mitigation plans and actions, for all business risks.
 Two areas of particular focus and development at present are:

 Insurance Captive

 TPCL has deferred the decision to establish an insurance captive due to revenue pressures from the Commerce Commission's 2020 price reset for regulated businesses.